weliveindetail/blog/_posts/2021-03-29-remote-compile-and-debug.md

 Listening at localhost:9000
 ```

-Next, we run LLDB in a third terminal on our host and connect it to the remote lldb-server:
+Next, we run LLDB in a third terminal on our host and connect it to the remote lldb-server.
+Note that we need [LLDB 12](https://github.com/llvm/llvm-project/releases/tag/llvmorg-12.0.0-rc3) or higher for JITed code debugging:
 ```terminal3
 > lldb
 (lldb) platform select remote-linux